citizensadvice/cads/packages/flexbox/README.md

 ## Introduction

-Flex utilities can be used to apply flexbox behaviors to elements by using utility classes.
+Flex utilities can be used to apply flexbox behaviors to elements.

 ## Flex container

-Use these classes to make an element layout it's content using the flexbox model.
+Use these classes to make an element layout its content using the flexbox model.

 ### CSS